laurencelundblade/QCBOR/README.md

 The PSA Crypto API in MBed 1.1.0 is different from that in MBed 2.0.0. t_cose has one configuration that covers both which hinges off a
 #define that happens to occur in 1.1.0 and not in 2.0.0.
 It can auto-detect
 which is which so you shouldn't have to worry about it.
-To overide the auto-detect `#define T_COSE_USE_PSA_CRYPTO_FROM_MBED_CRYPTO11` or `#define T_COSE_USE_PSA_CRYPTO_FROM_MBED_CRYPTO20`.
+To override the auto-detect `#define T_COSE_USE_PSA_CRYPTO_FROM_MBED_CRYPTO11` or `#define T_COSE_USE_PSA_CRYPTO_FROM_MBED_CRYPTO20`.